Career Education, Information, Advice & Guidance (CEIAG)

-We welcome input from students, parents and carers on the subject of careers; Miss Cork can be contacted by telephone or email during term time.
+We welcome input from students, parents and carers on the subject of careers; Miss Rhodes can be contacted by telephone or email during term time.
 Each student has access to impartial CEIAG through the school’s careers programme, Connexions service and our Connexions Personal Advisor.

 Kent’s online 6th form and College Prospectus: Here you can research and apply for 6th form and college courses.

 Careers Research Site: Answer questions to find out where your strengths lie – contact Miss Rhodes for login details.

 Careers Research Site: Look through hundreds of possible careers with details of qualifications need for each pathway, potential earnings and skills needed.